Information for international students that need support to solve unexpected issues.

 Withdrawal from a course

-If you're a student visa holder and complete your course early, intercalate, withdraw or are withdrawn from your course, then we'll need to report this to the Home Office.
+If you're a Student visa holder and complete your course early, intercalate, withdraw or are excluded from your course, then we'll need to report this to the Home Office.

 If you're outside the UK and receive notification your visa has been curtailed, you should not attempt to re-enter the UK as you are likely to be refused entry at the border.